Lochaiching/swarmdb/src/github.com/ethereum/go-ethereum/swarmdb/hadoop/README.md

 ### Farmer Response to Validator Claim of Invalid SMASH proof

-If the farmer is faced with a validator rejecting a SMASH proof, the Farmer can submit its claim to the Wolk Manager Contract via the following mechanism:
+If the farmer is faced with a validator maliciously rejecting a sound SMASH proof, the farmer can submit its counter-proof to a public swarmdb table holding active litigation in *recent epochs:

-* [TODO: Michael] Please detail further
+litigation table has following columns:

+	chunkID			  string - hash
+	id                string - nodeID of the SWARMDB node validatorID       string - public key of the validator node validatorSig      string - Validator's signiture for signing a rejection farmerSig		  string - farmer's signiture for signing such litigation Crash			  string - Smash-proof in dispute
+    epochtimestamp      int  - epoch of litigation
+    shard             string - the shard to which the validator belongs to

+During Casper block proposal, validators will also vote on settling active litigations from recent epochs.
+If a farmer's litigations are found valid, such farmer shall be compensated and proper adjustments shall be made in proposed epoch.
+Honest validators will be rewarded with finder fees while malicious validator's deposit will be slashed.

 ### Other Aspects of SMASH/SWINDLE System